Skip to main content

 What can be composted safely?

 The EPA notes that the safest things to compost include leaves, lawn clippings/trimmings, eggshells, fruit and veggie scraps, woodchips, coffee grounds, shredded newspaper, and more.
-When considering what is compostable, think anything that’s made of something that was once living matter.
+When considering what is compostable, think of anything that’s made of something that was once living matter.
 Cardboard and newspaper are plant products, as well as fruits and vegetables.

 The EPA also has an essential list of what isn’t safe to compost, which includes some animal byproducts and plant materials that release harmful things or could attract rodents.
 It’s always important to check and see whether something is compostable before tossing it into your pile.